 “Our Rabbis taught: Who wrote Megillat Ta’anit?
-Hananiah ben Hezekiah and his colleagues, who cherished the troubles (tsarot).”
+Hananiah ben Hezekiah and his colleagues, who cherished the troubles.”
 (Shabbat 13b)

-What an unusual trait for a scholar — “who cherished the troubles"!
-Who likes troubles?
+What an unusual trait for a scholar — “who cherished the troubles”!
+Who likes hardships and tribulations?
 What does this mean?

-Rashi explains that they cherished the miraculous rescue from these persecutions; they valued the opportunity to express thanks and gratitude to God.
+Rashi explains that they cherished the miraculous rescue from these persecutions.
+They appreciated the opportunity to express our thanks and gratitude to God.
 But the literal interpretation of the phrase indicates that these scholars found value in the troubles themselves.

-Rav Kook suggests a bold theory, writing that these difficult events in fact play an important and positive role in the survival of Israel.
-Counterintuitively, they have a part in the Divine providence which watches over the Jewish people, especially during their long and difficult centuries of dispersion and exile.
+Rav Kook suggested a bold theory, proposing that these harsh events played an important and positive role in the survival of Israel.
+Counterintuitively, they have a part in the Divine providence which watches over the Jewish people, especially during the long and difficult centuries of dispersion and exile.